Miracle (2004 film)

 Miracle is a 2004 American sports film directed by Gavin O'Connor and written by Eric Guggenheim.
-It is about the U.S. men's ice hockey team, whose gold medal victory in the 1980 Winter Olympics over the heavily favored seasoned Soviet team was dubbed the "Miracle on Ice".
+It is about the U.S. men's ice hockey team, whose victory in the 1980 Winter Olympics over the heavily favored seasoned Soviet team was dubbed the "Miracle on Ice".
 Kurt Russell stars as head coach Herb Brooks with Patricia Clarkson and Noah Emmerich in supporting roles.

-Miracle was released on February 6, 2004, and grossed $64.5 million on a $28 million budget.
+Miracle was released by Buena Vista Pictures Distribution on February 6, 2004, and grossed $64.5 million on a $28 million budget.
 It received positive reviews, with Russell's performance garnering the most praise from critics.

 Plot

 Herb Brooks, head ice hockey coach at the University of Minnesota, interviews with the United States Olympic Committee (USOC) for the national team coach's job, discussing his philosophy on how to beat the dominant Soviet team who have won the gold medal in the previous four Olympics, calling for changes to the practice schedule and strategy.
 The USOC is skeptical, but gives Brooks the job.

 Brooks meets assistant coach Craig Patrick at the tryouts in Colorado Springs.
 Brooks selects a preliminary roster of 26, indifferent to the preferences of senior USOC hockey officials.
 USOC executive director Walter Bush believes Brooks has their best interests at heart, and reluctantly agrees to take the heat from the committee.

 During the initial practice, tempers flare as forward Rob McClanahan and defenseman Jack O'Callahan get into a fight based on college rivalry.
 After the fight, Brooks tells all the players that they are to let go of old rivalries and start becoming a team.
 He has each player tell their name, hometown and which team they play for.
 As practices continue, Brooks uses unorthodox methods to reduce the roster to 20 players.
 The players themselves worry about being cut at any time, knowing that Brooks himself was the last player cut from the US squad that won the 1960 Olympic gold medal, so he will do anything to win.

 During an exhibition game against Norway in Oslo that ends in a 3–3 tie, Brooks notices the players are not playing up to their potential.
 After the game, he orders them back on the ice for a bag skate – a relentless skate from one end of the ice to the other, continuing the drill even after the rink manager cuts the power, until forward and team captain Mike Eruzione re-introduces himself, but this time says that he plays for the United States.
 Pleased, Brooks finally allows the team to go home.